 Craigs story along with similar stories from other members or groups re-enforce why I spend so much of my time developing opportunities to help people with disabilities get into bowls.
 It is not just a sport; it can in many cases be life changing and lifesaving.

 Why are we crowdfunding?

-Showcasing “Ability” not “Disability” made 2022 an exceptional year for Disability Bowls England and with limited funding & private donations we managed a successful return post covid by increasing our friendly social fixtures and adding more competitions to cater for the full range of disabilities.
+Showcasing “Ability” not “Disability” made 2022/23 exceptional years for Disability Bowls England and with limited funding & private donations we managed a successful return post covid by increasing our friendly social fixtures and adding more competitions to cater for the full range of disabilities.

 Our inclusive club players fought hard alongside their able body team members and made it all the way through to the English Indoor Bowls Association and Bowls England national finals which helped showcased how our truly inclusive our sport can be.

 - Grow the membership to 470 whilst working with 210 disability friendly member clubs.

 - Travel to nearly all 35 counties to run disability taster and awareness days.